Social Choice Problem

-- How to aggregate many individual preference orderings into a single group or social preference ordering; or,
+- How do we aggregate many individual preference orderings into a single group or social preference ordering; or,

-- How to have rational individuals make rational choices as a group
+- How can rational individuals make rational choices as a group

 We can define a Social welfare function (SWF) combining individual preference orderings (over social states) into a social preference ordering (over those same states).